 No other music venue offers such a diverse programming as Melkweg.
 In both concert halls - the Max and OZ - big international names perform alongside new home-grown talent.
 The club nights also represent a wide variety of music styles and audiences, bridging the gap between underground and the general public.

 Depth is provided by the cinema programme, with its many music films, and by the expositions, which evoke people to think but can also surprise.
 Both disciplines have their own space: the Cinema on the top floor and the Expo on the Marnixstraat, which is connected to the café MILK.
 The Upstairs, also situated on the top floor, serves as a platform for young makers to develop and create an own audience.
 Being able to interconnect all the different spaces makes the Melkweg highly suitable for festivals and larger events, often having a social character.

-Melkweg also programmes concerts and other events in the Rabozaal, the modern multi-functional venue shared by Stadsshouwburg and Toneelgroep Amsterdam, and in the Sugar Factory across the street.
+Melkweg also programmes concerts and other events in the Rabozaal, the modern multi-functional venue shared by Internationaal Theater Amsterdam (ITA), and also in the Q-Factory, de Meervaart and De Waalse Kerk.

 Melkweg is a non-profit organization: a foundation with cultural and social objectives.
 Melkweg is a cultural institution with an ANBI status.
 At this page you will find more information about the ANBI, the objectives, the business plan for 2017-2020 and the compressed annual accounts 2019 of the Melkweg.
 The organization is led by interim Managing Director Frans Vreeke.
 He manages a team of promoters, responsible for compiling the programme, and three managers responsible for operational management.
 The Supervisory Board of the Melkweg Foundation consists of: Gyuri Vergouw, Lucienne Gena, Martin Plak, Lara Ankersmit, Valentijn Brouwer, Eva Schieveld and Pay Kolmüs.
 Here you'll find more information about the Supervisory Board (in Dutch).
 Melkweg has an annual budget of 12 million euro, of which 7% is subsidized, mainly from the Municipality of Amsterdam.
 More than 90% of the budget is generated by own income.
 Melkweg has more than 200 employees.